letsencrypt/acme-spec/draft-barnes-acme.md

 token (required, string):
 : The value to be provisioned in the file.
 This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
 It MUST NOT contain any non-ASCII characters.

+allowedPorts (optional, array of number):
+: Ports on which the server is willing to make queries, in addition to 80 and 443.
+If the challenge does not contain this attribute, then the client MUST NOT include the "port" attribute in its response.

 ~~~~~~~~~~

 {